Rogue Command Guide

 This guide helps players choose a starting setup without reducing the decision to a Specialist ranking.
 A Rogue Command run starts from three linked choices: Engineer, Economy, and Specialist.
 If you evaluate only the Specialist, you miss the tempo that actually keeps the run alive.

 Use this as a decision framework, not as a universal answer.
+The best starting setup for your next run is the one that makes your most common failure easier to control.
 Specific mechanics and Specialist details are patch-sensitive where they rely on wiki-backed structure.

 Engineer: How Safely Can You Operate?